Veeam Backup (EE)

 image

 On the Credentials tab, you should set the user and password used to access the OpenNebula Front-end.
 You can either choose the oneadmin user or create a new user with the same privileges as oneadmin.
-If you are using the default certificate, you may receive an untrust certificate warning, which you can disregard:
+Please remember that this user is an OpenNebula user, NOT a system user, meaning that this is a user such as the ones used to access the OpenNebula Fireedge web interface, which should be listed in the System/Users tab of Fireedge or through the CLI with oneuser list.

 image